18 Owl Species That Live in the United States! (2023)

 These small owls subsist almost exclusively on insects, such as moths, centipedes, and beetles.
 Interestingly, they will also eat scorpions, but they make sure to remove the stinger before eating.
 Elf Owls have adapted to humans by hunting clouds of bugs that have been attracted to bright, artificial lights!

 Lastly, a fun fact about Elf Owls is they have stolen a trick from opossums!
 If threatened, the owl will play dead rather than fight!

-For this particular species, the coloration ranges from grey-brown with a black-and-white barred tail to a vibrant rust color with a uniform rusty tail.
-Interestingly, “ferruginous” actually means “rust-colored.”
-These owls are generally 6 inches (15cm) tall and weight between 2.2–2.7 oz.
-(62–77 gr).
-The wingspan measures 14½–16 inches (37–41 cm).
+Interestingly, “ferruginous” actually means “rust-colored,” but the coloration ranges from grey-brown with a black-and-white barred tail to a vibrant rust color with a uniform rusty tail.

 These owls also have two black spots on the back of their head/neck called “false eyes” that function to discourage some birds from attacking from behind.